-Social proof and testimonials are always important.
+Social proof and testimonials in your B2B landing pages are always important.
 But while a snazzy headshot photo and a great quote from one of your customers can work in some cases, there are also other ways you can (and should) build trust on your landing page.

 This example from Blink shows three different types of social proof you can pack in to persuade visitors.
 First, they hit you with the logos of some of their “Select Clients,” which include heavy-hitters like Google, Starbucks, Amazon, and NASA.
 (Damn.
 That’s an impressive logo bar.)
 Then, the page shows you some testimonials from their satisfied clients.
 Finally, they show off some of the industry awards Blink has won over the years to seal the deal.

 Including one or two testimonials can be helpful, sure.
-But when you include this much social proof on the page it creates a bandwagon effect that’s hard to resist.
+But when you include this much social proof on a B2B landing page it creates a bandwagon effect that’s hard to resist.

 Best practice to steal: Use iconography to make your page easier to follow